indikaimk/indikaimk.github.io/_posts/2017-04-17-getting-started-with-r.markdown

 date:   2017-04-17 15:37:57 +0530
 categories: R
 ---
 Want to be a data scientist?
 Time you invest on learning R, will not be wasted for sure.
 R may not be popular among the general software developers and rightly so since it is not a general purpose programming language.
-Instead R is loved and respected by data scientists around the world for its capabilities.
+Instead R is loved and respected by data scientists around the world for its capabilities. <!--more-->

 R is an open source programming language for statistical computing.
 It runs on all the major computing platforms and operating systems.
 The open source nature of R has enabled thousands of developers around the world to contribute and develop it.
 The functionality of R is enhanced by more than 10000 additional free packages available in [CRAN][cran-project] pakage repository.